Taha-Firoz/flutter-elinux/Building-flutter-apps.md

 ## 0. Pre-built images
-flutter-elinux download the Flutter engine artifacts such as `libflutter_engine.so` and `libflutter_elinux_wayland.so` automatically when you build your Flutter app.
+flutter-elinux download the Flutter engine artifacts such as `libflutter_engine.so` and `libflutter_elinux_wayland.so` to `./flutter/bin/cache/artifacts/engine` automatically when you build your Flutter app.
 These .so files are download from [sony/flutter-embedded-linux/releases](https://github.com/sony/flutter-embedded-linux/releases) built with a specific toolchain.
 Therefore, if you want to use your toolchain, you need to build it yourself.

-For reference, the toolchain that the current .so files are built is summarized below.
+For reference, the toolchain that the current .so files are built is below.

 | .so file  | toolchain | sysroot | glibc |
 | --------- | --------- | ------- | ----- |